mo65535/install-on-CN/README.md

 By default, ack will descend into subdirectories of the search location.
 It's great for searching in large codebases to find things with a known name but unknown location (e.g. calls to a particular function).
-Another good command line options is `-C` for printing additional lines of context before and after each line where the search term was found.
+Another good command line option is `-C` for printing additional lines of context before and after each line where the search term was found.

 ```bash